prixt/soundsense-rs/README.md

 ## Why?
 1. To see if I could do it.
-2. Attempt to create a standalone application that doesn't require bloat (Java VM, C# VM, gtk, etc...).
+2. Attempt to create a standalone application that doesn't require bloat.
    * Ultimately, you should only need one executable, the soundpack folder, and DF.
    * Recommended soundpack fork: https://github.com/jecowa/soundsensepack